Meet Our Team

 Laurel has two children who are in their early twenties and finding their way in the world.
 She enjoys gardening, cooking, traveling, walking along the river, being at the coast and spending time with family and friends.

-Jodi began working for DIRECTION in 2015 and has a Masters degree in Clinical Mental Health Counseling.
+Jodi began working for Cascade Behavioral Health & EAP in 2015 and has a Masters degree in Clinical Mental Health Counseling.
 She has experience working with adolescents, adults, couples and families.
 She specializes in the treatment of anxiety, depression, addiction, anger management, blended families and relationship conflicts.
 Jodi primarily uses Cognitive Behavior Therapy and Mindfulness Therapy in her work.

-Susan has worked at DIRECTION since 1997.
+Susan has worked at Cascade Behavioral Health & EAP since 1997.
 She provides guidance for conflict resolution and organizational development, as well as critical incident and grief debriefings in the workplace.
 She is a mediator, trainer and facilitator.
 For 16 years, she was the bereavement and volunteer coordinator for Cascade Health Hospice.
 She has extensive experience providing bereavement support and grief counseling to children, adults and groups and going into the work-site where she helps groups – employees and supervisors – respond to the news of a death of a colleague or family member’s diagnosis with a terminal illness.

 Ann has practiced clinical social work for 25 years.
 She began her career in Boulder Colorado working with chronic pain and mild brain injury clients.
 She has experience with young adults, adults and seniors.
 She has been a contributing member of multi disciplinary teams responsible for direct service and program development.
 Work settings include inpatient psychiatric hospitals, mental health centers, addiction recovery centers and the justice system.
 She skilled in treating trauma, addiction, depression, anxiety and life transitions.
 Ann moved to Eugene Oregon in 2015 and began working with Cascade Health in 2016.

 Jeff began his clinical practice in the Eugene /Springfield area in 1988, initially specializing in work with adolescents and families at the Sacred Heart Adolescent Recovery Program, S.H.A.R.P.
-He began employee assistance counseling in 1995, and started work at DIRECTION in 2014.
+He began employee assistance counseling in 1995, and started work at Cascade Behavioral Health & EAP in 2014.
 His specialties include work with individuals, couples and families.
 His clinical focus includes treatment of anxiety, depression, stress and anger management, grief, and life transitions.
 He has extensive experience assisting clients and families in addressing substance abuse.